EarthCitizen/escape-artist/README.md

 Name           | Effect on Applied Value
 -------------- | -----------------------
-`Default`      | Default foreground color of the terminal `BgDefault`    | Default background color of the terminal `Inherit`    | Applies attributes of parent constructors.
+`FgDefault`    | Default foreground color of the terminal `BgDefault`    | Default background color of the terminal `Inherit`      | Applies attributes of parent constructors.
 Useful for a value interspersed in a series with other `Escapable`s.
 See examples below.
-`Normal`       | Even when other constructors are applied, the contained value will have the default attributes of the terminal
+`Default`      | Even when other constructors are applied, the contained value will have the default attributes of the terminal
 `Blink`        | Output blinks in terminal
 `BlinkOff`     | NOT to end a blinking series, but rather to nest a non-blinking segment inside a series of blinking outputs `Bright`       | Enables bright output for foreground colors